Funeral Directors Category: London

 O’Dwyer Funeral Directors is a first generation business and proud of it.
 It belongs to Don O’Dwyer, and it is Don who will look after you and your family, and Don who will care for the person who has died.

-We visited the premises just two weeks after the doors opened for the first time, and a few days before the official opening of the newest funeral directors in town.
+We visited the premises for the first time just two weeks after the doors opened, and a few days before the official opening.
 Despite Don obviously having a list of things to do as long as his arm, including three funerals to carry out before his Open Day, there was no sense of us being in the way or inconveniencing him at all.
 He has a relaxed and easy manner and more than a touch of Irish charm, which has led to him being well known and well liked in the area during the years he worked for a large funeral company locally.

 The decision to branch out on his own came suddenly, and very recently – having spent ten years working day in and day out for a funeral director business, Don was on holiday when the epiphany moment arrived and he decided it was time to set up his own.
 There had been a number of things that he hadn’t felt happy with working for a large company, and he decided to throw everything he had into doing it the way that he felt was right.

 From that moment, things have fallen into place in an almost miraculous fashion – he found the premises completely by chance in an area he knows well; recently converted to be suitable for a funeral director business, the infrastructure was all in place, including the essential rear access and the space at the back for vehicles to be garaged and coffins to be stored.
 The interior had been set up with a small arranging room, an office and two chapels of rest, behind the scenes there is plenty of space for washing and dressing deceased, room for a large fridge and even a small workshop area.
 It was ideal, and it was available at just the right time.